 Congenital adrenal hyperplasia (CAH) can ‘virilise’ girl babies in the womb, so their genitalia appear male.
 When one New Zealand woman gave birth in the late 1970s, a delivery-room staff member announced, ‘It’s a boy!’, and then another said, ‘It’s a girl!’
 ‘And then they went quiet,’ recalled the mother.
 ‘I had a look and said, “Is it a boy or a girl?”, and my doctor just said, “I don’t know.”’1 Tests showed that her baby was female, with CAH.
 The woman later had another baby who appeared clearly male, but was also found to be a girl with CAH.
 Both girls had surgery on their genitals to make them appear more female, while they were still babies.

 The New Zealand-born psychologist and sexologist John Money pioneered theories of intersex identity and treatment during his career at Johns Hopkins University.
 He gained an international reputation for his work on intersexuality and invented the now widely used terms ‘gender identity’ and ‘gender role’.
 Money became a highly controversial figure after one of his patients, whose penis was irreparably damaged during a medical procedure at the age of eight months, was on Money’s advice given surgery to remove his testicles and raised as a girl.
 Money made the child and his twin brother perform ‘sex rehearsal play’ and have ‘genital inspections’.
-The patient later committed suicide, followed by his twin two years later.
+The patient later died by suicide, as did his twin two years later.
 Money was accused of having falsely reported that the case was going well.

 Members of the gender-diverse and transgender community continue to face discrimination within society and in the law.
 In 2008 New Zealand’s Human Rights Commission released To be who I am, a report on an inquiry into discrimination experienced by transgender people.